Nerucius/hackovid2020.front/README.md

 **Setup steps**
 1. Open `vuetify` folder in VSCode.
 1. Copy `.env.sample` to `.env`
-1. Edit values in `.env` file to point to a remote server that is running the backend.
+1. Edit values in `.env` file to point to a server that is running the backend service.
 1. Run `npm run serve` to start the local testing environment in order to start development of the frontend.
-HMR is setup so there is no need to refresh the browser on code changes.
+HMR is enabled so there is no need to refresh the browser on code changes.